kozko2001/blog-hugo/content/posts/obsidian/What the f is a monad.md

 normally we use the flatmap function, which does the map of the functor and then the flatten.

-Why is the monad useful? it allow us to compose functions
+Why is the monad useful? it allow us to compose functions.

 Reference: https://www.youtube.com/watch?v=OSuu8zBBNAA